 If your treatment plan includes medications, it's important to work closely with your physician to identify the drugs that work best for you and the most effective doses.
 Treatment considerations involving medications include the following issues:

-- Cholinesterase inhibitors drugs are the current mainstay for treating thinking changes in Alzheimer's.
+- Cholinesterase inhibitor drugs are a common approach for addressing thinking changes in Alzheimer's.
 They also may help certain DLB symptoms.

-- Antipsychotic drugs should be used with extreme caution in DLB.
-Although physicians sometimes prescribe these drugs for behavioral symptoms that can occur in Alzheimer's, they may cause serious side effects in as many as 50 percent of those with DLB.
+- Antipsychotic drugs should be used with extreme caution in Lewy body dementia, including both dementia with Lewy bodies and Parkinson's disease dementia.
+Although physicians sometimes prescribe these drugs for behavioral symptoms that can occur in Alzheimer's, they may cause serious side effects in as many as 50% of those with Lewy body dementia.
 Side effects may include sudden changes in consciousness, impaired swallowing, acute confusion, episodes of delusions or hallucinations, or appearance or worsening of Parkinson's symptoms.

 - Antidepressants may be used to treat depression, which is common with DLB, Parkinson's disease dementia and Alzheimer's.
 The most commonly used antidepressants are selective serotonin reuptake inhibitors (SSRIs).

-Like other types of dementia that destroy brain cells, DLB gets worse over time and shortens lifespan.
+Like other types of dementia that destroy brain cells, dementia with Lewy bodies gets worse over time and shortens lifespan.